berylllium/simple-database/README.md

 The string table size is an 8 byte integer representing the total size of the string table section in bytes.
 This value is used to calculate the beginning of the row table section.

 ### String table
-The string table section starts directly after the metadata section.
-The string table is not a table, it's a section of memory where all the strings are stored directly after eachother.
+The string table section starts directly after the metadata section and grows downward.
+The string table is not a table, it's more like a tightly packed array of character arrays.
 The strings are seperated from eachother using null-terminator bytes.

+### Row table
+The row table section starts directly after the string table section and grows downward.
+The row table section is always a multiple of the row size in bytes in size.